-An Introduction to Grammarly
+Introduction to Grammarly

 Grammarly is a Web-based editor that will scan your text for the proper use of more than 250 advanced grammar rules.
 It will also check spelling and flag overused words.
 If you use Microsoft Word or Apple Pages, you already have access to a built-in tool that checks for spelling and basic grammar issues.
-Grammarly takes it a step further by not only highlighting potential issues, but also by explaining what the grammatical issue are and the options for resolving them.
-In addition to spelling and grammar checks, Grammarly includes a plagiarism scan, which compares text against eight billion Web pages and alerts you to text published elsewhere; and a citation generation feature, which will generate citations in MLS, APA, or the Chicago style.
+Grammarly takes it a step further by not only highlighting potential issues, but also by explaining what the grammatical issues are and the options for resolving them.
+In addition to spelling and grammar checks, Grammarly includes a plagiarism scan, which compares text against eight billion Web pages and alerts you to text published elsewhere, and a citation generation feature, which will generate citations in MLS, APA, or the Chicago style.
 According to the company's website, Grammarly catches 10x more errors than Microsoft Office.

 How to Use Grammarly to Improve Grant Proposals

-If you are working on a grant proposal, you can use Grammarly to review each proposal draft as you go through the process or you can save the Grammarly review until after you have your final draft ready.
+If you are working on a grant proposal, you can use Grammarly to review each proposal draft as you go through the process, or you can save the Grammarly review until after you have your final draft ready.
 Either way, Grammarly can help.
 If you're pretty confident in your ability to catch grammatical errors, you can use Grammarly at the end of the grant writing process as a back-up to your own careful reviews.
 A Grammarly scan will catch things a traditional (human) editor would pick up such as extra spaces between words, obvious misspellings, and run-on sentences.
 Grammarly also looks at sentence length and will call-out overly long sentences for wordiness.

 Checking Proposal Drafts with Grammarly

 Using Grammarly to scan your proposal drafts before you send them out for review can also be very helpful.
-Each time you do a Grammarly scan, the program will pick up things that it believes should be fixed.
+Each time you complete a Grammarly scan, the program will highlight things it believes should be fixed.
 Reviewing the results of the Grammarly scan can help you see where you need to restructure sentences or revise wording.
-Additionally, every time you finish a proposal draft--particularly between the first and second drafts--you've probably inserted new text.
+Additionally, every time you finish a proposal draft—particularly between the first and second drafts—you've probably inserted new text.
 Running a Grammarly scan on each draft will help ensure that the new text is free from obvious errors.
 Another advantage of running Grammarly scans on every proposal draft is that reviewers of proposal drafts, no matter how many times they are told to focus on the content and not worry about copy editing, have difficulty refraining from copy editing.
 If you want to minimize the risk that reviewers will spend their time copy editing rather than making substantive comments, doing a Grammarly scan before you send drafts for review should help.